ecemecemk/HoliLoc/README.md

 layers exist.
 The final output layer utilizes sigmoid activation for multi-label classification with 22 classes (Figure 3.13).
 Model is compiled using the Adam optimizer and binary cross-entropy loss.
 The model's architecture consists of a total of 4,663,606 parameters, with 4,654,390 being trainable and an additional 9,216 nontrainable.
-For the detailed model structure click: [HoliLoc Fused](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_fused.svg)
+For the detailed model structure click [HoliLoc Fused](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_fused.svg)